saulpierotti/markdown_notebook/BPI.md

 * It can be used not only for proteins, but also other molecules
 * I can study many different molecules at the same time
 * The spatial resolution is not as good as with IHC
+* It tends to be not representative, since not all molecules can be easily ionized

 ## SELDI
 * Surface enhanced LDI (SELDI) is a variation of MALDI that instead of mixing the sample with the matrix, uses a surface that has biochemical affinity to the target molecule